ardaozkal/sbahjifier/README.md

 ## Installation

-- This only supports python2.
+- This only supports python3.
 So install that.

-- Also, it uses PIL. (hint: `pip2 install Pillow`).
+- Also, it uses PIL. (`pip3 install Pillow`).

 ## Usage